orrimgames/ath-tennis/TEAM.md

 - **Hugging Face**: use a repository-scoped read token for checkpoint and dataset reads.
 Check the exact repo, revision and license before pulling; log immutable identifiers.
 No uploads, visibility changes or full-access token in SWARM.
 - **Browser**: Instinct and Iggy use it for logged-in work and pixel verification when an endpoint cannot do the job.
 Check the account, page and exact action before submitting.
 Model workers do not inherit browser sessions.
 - **Source and artifacts**: version experiments and save logs, config, seeds, metrics and video links.
 Cite external research precisely.
 Do not equate a model recommendation, a board ping, a queued kernel or a raised EXIT flag with measured completion.

+## Research and recursive improvement

+Start with known external work before inventing a new approach: read the current LATENT paper and release, NVIDIA SONIC/GR00T papers or official technical notes, and relevant independent benchmarks.
+Cite exact versions and URLs on the mission.
+Compare the claim to our H2 embodiment, task and data before adopting it.
+A paper is a hypothesis source, not evidence that our implementation passed.

+Improve the team on the same evidence loop as the tennis project: identify a bottleneck, define a measurable process change, run it on a small mission, compare latency/quality/cost against the previous method, then keep or revert.
+Instinct and Iggy can change internal roles and workflows under Daniel's grant, but no change bypasses user authority, money gates, account verification or the anti-slop bar.